-We started with an arm's length of thread.
-The amount of thread you need will depend on the finished length of your chain.
-An arm's length is the right size for a bracelet.
+First, cut your thread.
+The amount of bead thread you need will depend on the preferred finished length of your chain.
+This tutorial uses an arm's length of thread, which typically is the right size for a bracelet.

-Pick up six petal beads and slide them down leaving a six-inch tail, or enough thread to add the type of clasp you plan on adding.
+Next, pick up six petal beads on your needle, and slide them down the thread leaving a 6-inch tail.
 Stitch through the first bead to make a circle.

 Make a Circle with the Beads